GSA/889-tool/README.md

 - https://open.gsa.gov/api/entity-api/

 Search results omit entities without representations and certifications, which are those with a "purpose of registration code" of "Federal Assistance Awards" only (Code Z1) and child entities (non-zero/non-null EFT Indicator).
-This behavior is implemented in `client_v[0-9][0-9].js` calls to the python backend.

 ## Objective